Intermediate Junior III

 “I’m still looking for ways to use yoga to bridge the gulf between all kinds of people,” she says.
 “It should be possible—one of the meanings of yoga is union.”

-Carrie Owerko has studied yoga since 1991, taught Iyengar Yoga since 1996, and studied five times for extended periods with the Iyengar family in India.
+Carrie Owerko has studied yoga since 1991, taught Iyengar Yoga since 1996, and studied seven times for extended periods with the Iyengar family in India.
 Her primary teachers are Patricia Walden and the late Mary Dunn.

 Spectators at a recent “yogathon” saw Carrie express her devotion to B.K.S.
 Iyengar and the Institute as she performed 230 repetitions of Viparita Chakrasana—continuous flowing backbends.
 She performed in and was co-choreographer of the yoga demonstration given in 2005 in conjunction with Guruji’s appearances in New York and at the Yoga Journal Conference in Colorado.